-Before starting AmDee, I worked as a consultant for many years.
+For many years, before starting AmDee, I worked as a consultant.
 I was working on a Housing and Urban Development (HUD) project as a senior developer in 2008.
 We were almost ready to deliver the project to the agency when the project manager came to me.
 He asked, is our project 508 compliant?
 I had never heard of 508 compliance.
 Like everyone else, I went to Google and typed “508 compliance”.
 We completed the web application and connected compliant website.
 But that was my introduction to web accessibility.

 National Dissemination Center for Children with Disabilities (NICHCY), now Parent Center Hub, was AmDee’s first client.
 They wanted to migrate their SharePoint based website to a WordPress CMS.
 They also wanted to provide their users with an accessible design.